The Skin Mistake You Don’t Know You’re Making

 Too lazy to reapply?

 Sunscreen should be worn everyday whether it is sunny or cloudy.
 You get UV rays off the sun and inside our offices and homes there are rays of all kinds affecting your skin and causing damage.
 Many people don’t know how often to reapply and if you are outside for a day doing sports or at the beach or even in the garden, apply every two hours.

-skin mistake 7.
+Skin mistake 7.
 Spraying perfume onto your neck

 If you want to have a red, mottled neck with pigmentation then keep spraying the perfume onto the skin.
-This habit of spraying perfume direct onto the skin is so aggravating as I have seen so many clients with a damaged neck and décolleté that is highly pigmented, damaged and lined and wrinkled – all from spraying perfume onto skin!
-This right way it to spray into the air in front of you and walk through the mist!
+This habit of spraying perfume direct onto the skin is so aggravating as I have seen so many clients with a damaged neck and décolleté that is highly pigmented, damaged and lined and wrinkled – all from spraying perfume onto their skin!
+This right way is to spray into the air in front of you and walk through the mist!